DonMartin76/oauth2-workshop/lab6/README.md

 ![Normal Subscription](images/normal-subscription.png)

-Go into the `lab6/scrips` directory and create a `settings.json` by copying the `settings.json.template`; open it with a text editor and enter Client ID and Client Secret from the APi subscription into this file.
+Go into the `lab6/scrips` directory and create a `settings.json` by copying the `settings.json.template`; open it with a text editor and enter Client ID and Client Secret from the API subscription into this file.

 ## Generate an authorize URL